magento/devdocs/src/cloud/project/privatelink-service.md

   - Setup
 ---

 Magento supports PrivateLink connections for Cloud customers to establish secure, private communication between {{site.data.var.ece}} environments and external systems.
-Both the Magento application and external systems must be accessible through private VPC endpoints hosted within the same Cloud region (AWS or Azure).
+Both the Magento application and external systems must be accessible through private Virutal Private Cloud (VPC) endpoints hosted within the same Cloud region (AWS or Azure).

 ## Features and support

 The PrivateLink service offering for {{site.data.var.ece}} projects includes the following features and support:

--  A secure connection between a customer Virtual Private Cloud (VPC) and the Magento VPC within the same Cloud region.
+-  A secure connection between a customer VPC and the Magento VPC within the same Cloud region.
 -  Support for unidirectional or bidirectional communication between Magento and Customer VPCs.
 -  Service enablement–
-   -  Open communication on the necessary ports in the Magento Cloud environment
+   -  Open communication on the necessary ports in the {{site.data.var.ece}} Production or Staging environment
    -  Establish the initial connection between the customer and Magento VPCs
    -  Troubleshoot connection issues during enablement